polars.DataFrame.filter#

 to filter columns by the supplied value.
 Each constraint will behave the same aspl.col(name).eq(value)

-, and will be implicitly joined with the other filter conditions using&
+, and be implicitly joined with the other filter conditions using&

 .